doctorocclusion/Christmas-Mod-Nostalgia/README.md

   ---------------------
     DO NOT INSTALL WITH MOD LOADER.
 OTHER MODS MAY BE INCOMPATIBLE, JUST A WARNING.
 OTHER TEXTUREPACKS MAY LOOK GREY AND UGLY DO TO BLOCK COLORING RE-WRITE.

-Features [1.3.0] [Minecraft 1.4.5]
+Features [1.3.1] [Minecraft 1.4.5]
 =============
   Blocks
   ---------------------
     Mint:
     Mint spawns naturally in its 2-block form.
 It can also spawn as a crop in villages.
 Crops drop mint seeds and mint leaves.
-Naturally spawning mi
+Naturally spawning mint drops leaves and sometimes seeds

     Candy Workbench:
     Used to craft candy